bigspotteddog/landing-page-service/README.md

 It would be nice to have the ability to create an email template for a product that way we can personalize the email with their name or other information about the product.

-We have seen other email marketing systems that can send out a series of emails spaced out a with a couple of days in between.
+We have seen other email marketing systems that can send out a series of emails spaced out with a couple of days in between.
 We would like to be able to schedule a series of emails for a product and specify the number of days in between each email and the next one.

 Some of the emails may have links to PDFs or other downloadable links.